cashapp/contour/README.md

 ## Features
 ### Functional API
-Similar to `ConstraintLayout`, Contour works by creating relationships between views position and size.
-The differnce is instead of providing opaque XML attributes, you instead provide functions which are directly called during the layout phase.
+Similar to `ConstraintLayout`, Contour works by creating relationships between views' position and size.
+The difference is, instead of providing opaque XML attributes, you provide functions which are directly called during the layout phase.
 This offers a couple advantages:

 #### Runtime Layout Logic
-Since configuration is simply provided through lambdas you can make runtime layout decisions.
+Since configuration is simply provided through lambdas, you can make runtime layout decisions.
 For example:
 ```kotlin
 leftTo {